 GED Schools and Programs in Florida

 Although GED preparatory training is not required in order to take the exam in Florida, students can enroll in adult education programs that focus on this test.
 Many of these programs are sponsored by the Florida Department of Education at community colleges, high schools and testing centers.
 These programs and courses may be self-paced or led by an instructor.
 Individuals can take courses that cover all sections of the test or each section individually.
 Computer literacy programs also are available to prepare people for the exam's shift to a computer-based format.
-Private companies also offer prep programs and study materials.
+Private companies offer prep programs and study materials.

-Test Components and Important Changes
+Test Components and Eligibility Requirements

 Reasoning Through Language Arts Sections